-This dropdown menu allows the user to pick the global warming potential (GWP) and the lifetime to be used in PRELIM.
-Available values include values from IPCC Fourth Assessment Report (AR4) and IPCC Fifth Assessment Report (AR5) for 20 and 100 years.
+This dropdown menu allows the user to choose the global warming potential (GWP) and the lifetime to be used in PRELIM.
+Available values include values from IPCC Fourth Assessment Report (AR4) and IPCC Fifth Assessment Report (AR5) for 20 and 100 years GWP time horizon.